 (e) pedwar + chwech − wyth = dau

 Look at the days of the week and find out what they are called in Welsh.
-Then turn to CD 1 Trac 13 to practise saying them.
+Then listen to the audio clip and practise saying them.

 Transcript: Audio 13